 "Most companies collaborate with the FDA to rapidly initiate voluntary recalls and work with their supply chain partners to remove the product from shelves to prevent further distribution," the agency noted.
 "And in general, a recall occurs quickly when the problem is discovered.
 However, there are situations where the FDA may need to provide safety advice to [the] marketplace to protect consumers."

-Other companies that have recalled medical devices this year include (in order from most recent): Physio-Control, ICU Medical, Medtronic (two separate recalls), Edwards Lifesciences, Smiths Medical, West Pharmaceutical Services, Terrific Care/Medex Supply, Draeger Medical.
+Companies that have recalled medical devices this year include (in order from most recent): Becton Dickinson, Teleflex, GE Healthcare, Hamilton Medical, Edwards Lifesciences, Vyaire Medical, Cook Medical, Terumo Medical, Integra Lifesciences, Beckman Coulter Lifesciences, Ethicon, Alpha Omega Engineering, Brainlab, O-Two Medical Technologies, RVO 2.0, Physio-Control, Medtronic, Smiths Medical, West Pharmaceutical Services, Terrific Care/Medex Supply, Draeger Medical.